scala-ide/scala-ide-dashboard/README.md

 Deployment on Heroku
 -------------------

-The GitHub OAuth is references in the Heroku config file as `GH_OAUTH_TOKEN`.
+The GitHub OAuth is referenced in the Heroku config file as `GH_OAUTH_TOKEN`.
 The variable is set using:

 ```bash
 heroku config:set GH_OAUTH_TOKEN=<oauth_token>